Status Review Report of 3 Species of Angelsharks: Squatina aculeata, S. oculata, and S. squatina

 Common angelsharks are found in coastal and outer continental shelf sediment habitats in the Mediterranean Sea and eastern Atlantic.
 They may also be found in estuaries and brackish water.
 These sharks are nocturnal bottom dwellers occurring in depths of 16 to 492 feet and prefer to spend most of their time buried in the sand or mud during the day.

 Little is known about the growth and reproduction of common angelsharks.
 Female common angelsharks give birth to live young, with a two or three-year reproductive cycle.
-Gestation is thought to last from 8 to 12 months with litter sizes that range from 7 to 25 pups, or offspring.
+Gestation is thought to last from 8 to 12 months with litter sizes that range from 7 to 25 pups.

 Commercial and Artisanal Fishing